uvlens/edu_sdk/README.md

 ####_Lets test that the SDK is working_

 1. Open **UVLensTutorial.html** in your browser.
-2. Open the developer tools javascript console in your browser (in chrome this is Ctrl + Shift + I then click on the console button at the top of the opened window)
+2. Open the developer tools javascript console in your browser (in chrome this is Ctrl + Shift + I) then click on the console button at the top of the opened window.
 3. In the console type in **uvlens.test()** (this will run a few tests to check whether the SDK is working correctly and give you an error message if something isn't working)
 [Screenshot of developer console]()
-4. If the tests are successful you can try getting the current uv level near you.
+4. If the tests are successful you can **try getting the current uv level near you**.
 5. Go to this website: [Find my Latitude and Longitude](http://www.mapcoordinates.net/en) and using the "show location" bar find your school.
-6. Go back to your **UVLensTutorial.html** page and in the developer console enter **uvlens.getCurrentUV(LATIDUDE, LONGITUDE)** where LATITUDE and LONGITUDE are the values given to you by the website in the previous step (eg. uvlens.getCurrentUV(-36.8523378, 174.7691073)).
+6. Go back to your **UVLensTutorial.html** page and in the developer console enter **uvlens.getCurrentUV(LATIDUDE,&nbsp;LONGITUDE)** where LATITUDE and LONGITUDE are the values given to you by the website in the previous step (eg. uvlens.getCurrentUV(-36.8523378, 174.7691073)).
 Then press enter.
 7. The console should come up with a number which represents the current UV index near your school, now lets start creating a website to read and display this data.

 ##Exercise 1:
-######_In this excercise you will be required to create a button in your webpage that returns the current UV level at your current location_
+######_In this excercise you will be required to create a simple webpage that will let you click buttons to get raw UV data from our server and display it on the screen._

 1. Most of the UV functions need to know your latitude and longitude to work, to specify these values, create 2 input tags `<input>` in your html file, one for latitude and the other one for longtude.
 4. Inside the input tag give one an id equal to "latitude" and the other one "longtitude".